Communications and Computing & Engineering Building

 MSS 345.
 Media Users and Audiences (WGS 345).3 Credits.

 This course considers popular, institutional and academic perspectives on media users and audiences in the U.S. and abroad.
 Students develop an understanding of how people choose and interpret media content, how marketers and media producers perceive audiences, popular assumptions about media effects on audiences and how social media use blurs boundaries between audiences and producers.
-Students develop and apply critical thinking and written and oral communication skills in assignments that address contemporary debates surrounding audiences and media users, including an in-depth analysis of fan cultures.
+Students develop and apply critical thinking and written and oral communication skills in assignments that address contemporary debates surrounding audiences and media users.

 Prerequisites: Take EN 102 or EN 103H; and COM 120 or WGS 101.